patrickbwarren/qgis-survex-import/README.md

 Toolbox.

-Also in the `extra` directory, `survex_import_with_tmpfile.py` is a version of the main plugin script which uses a temporary file to cache the output of `dump3d`.
+Also in the `extra` directory, `survex_import_with_tmpfile.py` is a slightly old version of the main plugin script which uses a temporary file to cache the output of `dump3d`.

 ## Notes on georeferencing images, maps, and old surveys